 Artist Amy Meissner: This poem reminded me of this piece of textile art I completed in 2015.
 “Reliquary #8: Scroll,” is from the Reliquary Series, which is an exploration of found objects, history, memory and loss.
 It’s anchored by the remnants of two dock bollards found on an Alaskan beach, with the scroll form acting as a vessel for the valueless found objects embedded within its length—stones, shell, bone, abandoned embroidery and discarded cloth.
 It is a reliquary for the combined narrative of these items, a romance with the fragment, an act of revering a collection of things which are normally overlooked.
 This poem spoke to me in a similar way.

 Poet Michael Wasson: I wonder that myself!
 Both in my tribal language and the language I use to navigate my current life (Japanese), assumed context plays a major role in what we mean and what we leave out.
 There’s so much we don’t need to say because it’s there between us.
-And with white space as an indication of the unknown, and as soon as I broke the first nimipuutímt word in two, I didn’t know whether a ghost was appearing or simply a whisper.
+With white space as an indication of the unknown, as soon as I broke the first nimipuutímt word in two, I didn’t know whether a ghost was appearing or simply a whisper.
 It distorted a single view into several views.
 Almost kaleidoscopic.
 Who did these sounds belong to?
 So I guess the poem wanted to challenge how I am to see the ghosts of my life, whether paternal, ancestral, mythic, or historical.
 The context of the speaker’s body is maybe what made the poem split itself in order to see.
 Somewhere, I’m there as a nimíipuu body.
-But also, everyone & no one is there.
+But also, everyone and no one is there.
 Only a body and another.
 But who’s to say?

 Read any good books lately?